Strafe153/IceCreamApi/README.md

 # Ice-cream Api

 ### ASP.NET Core Web Api project, which allows to work with ice cream via Get, Post, Put, Patch, Delete HTTP-request.
-Data operations are done with the help of viewmodels and automapping.
+Data operations are done with the help of viewmodels and AutoMapper.

 ## What Can It Do?
 * Get ice-cream